4 DAY HANDS ON + CLASSROOM TRAINING CERTIFICATION

 $200/person + Proctor Fee($25)

-* KINDLY NOTE: If you pay but cannot attend for medical emergency, flight or weather reasons, you will have all of 2017 & 2018 to attend the training or online course.
-You agree and understand that there are no refunds permitted once you have purchased any products or registered for a class.
+* KINDLY NOTE: If you register but cannot attend for medical emergency, flight or weather reasons, you will have the option to apply your purchase to any of the 2018 & 2019 trainings or take the online course at any time.
+Your purchase can also be sold or transferred to anyone you choose.
+You agree and understand that there are no refunds permitted once you have purchased any of our products or registered for a course.

 You will never find a more complete and comprehensive Exhaust Hood Cleaning & Certification program anywhere in the country.